 Figure 7.4.1-1: Location service registration procedure

-1. The fused location client of a target UE sends location service registration request to the fused location server via the FLS-1 reference point, carrying the identifier of the UE (e.g. GPSI, UUID, etc.) and non-3GPP defined access location capabilites (e.g. the available non-3GPP defined access types, the location methods, the location accuracy and latency of the non-3GPP defined access types).
+1. The fused location client of a target UE sends location service registration request to the fused location server via the FLS-1 reference point, carrying the identifier of the UE (e.g. GPSI, UUID, etc.) and location capabilites (e.g. the available access types, the location methods, the location accuracy and latency of the access types).

-To access the FLS via the FLS-1 reference point, the fused location client can use any available non-3GPP defined accesses to send the location service registration request.
+To access the FLS via the FLS-1 reference point, the fused location client can use any available IP connection to send the location service registration request.

 The fused location server can be pre-configured in the UE or is discovered via the DNS query.